- Rank:

 S1c Carroll Gale Greenfield

-As did most families during the Great Depression, the Greenfields of Silverton, Oregon 40 miles south of Portland, hustled to earn a living.
+As did most families during the Great Depression, the Greenfields of Silverton, Oregon, hustled to earn a living.

-Carroll Gale “Ted, then 21, drove a truck for a creamery in 1939.
+Carroll Gale “Ted drove a truck for a creamery in 1939.
 An older brother, Clarence, was a service station attendant.
 Their father, Hansford “Harry”, labored for a Works Progress Administration construction project.
 The WPA was a federal jobs program.
-The three men earned a combined $1,508 in 1939 — equivalent to about $27,000 in 2018.
+The three men earned a combined $1,508 in 1939.

 He was a seaman first class when he was killed on the U.S.S.
 Arizona in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.
 He had just returned to the ship and was headed to the mess hall when the attack began.

-His father, by then variously described in news stories as a constable or a special policeman, died of a heart attack the next February while standing on a street talking to fellow officers.
+His father, variously described in Oregon news stories as a constable or a special policeman, died of a heart attack in February 1942 while standing on a street talking to fellow officers.

-Sources: the Statesman Journal of Salem, Oregon; Census; Navy muster roll; Department of Veterans Affairs.
+Sources: the Statesman Journal of Salem, Oregon; Census; Navy enlistment records and muster roll; Department of Veterans Affairs.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.